Welcome to the June Edition of the CommuniGram!

 Region 18 President’s Message

-We’re excited about what we can do to enhance Region 18’s value to our chapters and members.
-I think we’re making progress setting our goals and planning activities for 2016 that will, as our Region 18 Leadership Region Mission states, add long-term value to our members by:
+We continue to make progress setting our goals and planning activities for 2016 that will, as our Region 18 Leadership Region Mission states, add long-term value to our members by:

 - Providing professional and leadership development for IT Professionals

 - Creating opportunities to network with other IT Professionals and prepare for the future

 - Staying on the forefront of information technology through education.